BasharIrani23/reading-notes/Week5/useState.md

 2.What is the argument to the useState hook, and what are the two parts of its return array?

 - The current state value.

--A function to update the state value.
+- A function to update the state value.

 3.How can Component A access state from Component B?